 - 1. Include details of why you want to serve your particular customers and what you do for them - 2.
 Include staff photos, names and maybe short bio's of each person - 3.
-Include your street address and premises photos, landline phone number - 4.
-Include a short but friendly back-story of how the business started
+Include your street address and premises photos, landline phone number why we do what we do photos of owners/staff photos of business premises names of owners/staff phone number social media links

+4. Include a short but friendly back-story of how the business started

-Our website About page includes some or all of the following options:
+Checklist: Our website About page includes some or all of the following options: